sirnuke/steambridge/README.md

 access to their Windows library without the burden of switching clients.

-It's a two part recreation of the Steam API DLL that acts a proxy between Wine and the Linux-native library.
+It's a two part recreation of the Steam API DLL that acts a proxy between Wine and the Linux-native Steam client.

 ## A few words of warning